MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

     Name,Birthdate,StreetAddress,EmployeeID

-13. Use enter and add the following text to the second line in the notepad window:
+13. Use enter button and add the following text to the second line in the notepad window:

     Joni Sherman,01.06.1980,1 Main Street,CSO123456

-14. Use enter and add the following text to the third line in the notepad window:
+14. Use enter button and add the following text to the third line in the notepad window:

     Lynne Robbins,31.01.1985,2 Secondary Street,CSO654321